cmoesgaard/curl/docs/cmdline-opts/MANPAGE.md

-# curl man page generator
+# carl man page generator

-This is the curl man page generator.
+This is the carl man page generator.
 It generates a single nroff man page output from the set of sources files in this directory.

 There is one source file for each supported command line option.
 The format is